Teaching

 Teaching Elsewhere

-A group of us in the Penn math department have partnered with Princeton’s Prison Teaching Initiative (PTI) program to offer college-accredited courses to incarcerated students in New Jersey.
-I’ve tutored at South Woods State Prison (Spring 2023) and been part of the teaching team for the following classes:
+I volunteer with Princeton’s Prison Teaching Initiative (PTI) program to offer college-accredited courses to incarcerated students in New Jersey.
+I’ve tutored at South Woods State Prison for a few semesters and also been part of the teaching team for the following classes:

 • MATH-015: Beginning Mathematics at the Garden State Youth Correctional Facility (Fall 2021)